fabiom95/PregettoPSSS_Travelgram/README.md

 # Progetto PSSS: Travelgram

-> credits go to Fabio Maresca, Pasquale Di Maio, Fabrizio Guillaro, Ivano Iodice;  this is an Italian team, so the ReadMe is built in 2 section:
+> credits go to Fabio Maresca, Pasquale Di Maio, Fabrizio Guillaro, Ivano Iodice;  this is an Italian team, so the ReadMe is built in two English sections and the Italian Introduction as well:
 > 1. English summary
+> 2. Repository organization
-> 2. Italian summary
+> 3. Italian summary

+## ENGLISH

 ### Introduction: